 Check out these resources to learn more about how to make the most of employer networking on handshake:

 How to Build Relationships with Employers on Handshake

 Connecting with Peers

-Peer Messaging gives students and alumni the ability to make their Handshake profiles visible to other students and alumni across Handshake schools and to message them.
+Peer Messaging gives students and alums the ability to make their Handshake profiles visible to other students and alums across Handshake schools and to message them.
 This feature is aimed at giving you an even greater ability to connect with and learn from your peers.